IEEPA tariffs were ruled

 If you export goods after importing them, you may have a second recovery opportunity running alongside your IEEPA refund claim.
 We handle both.

-These are two entirely separate recovery opportunities.
+These are entirely separate recovery opportunities.
 Many importers qualify for both, and Evana handles both.

 Evana handles both programs.
-We analyze your import and export data together so you capture every dollar you're owed, across both pathways.
+We analyze your import and export data together so you capture every dollar across both pathways.

 The Supreme Court ruled in Learning Resources, Inc. v.
 Trump that tariffs imposed under the International Emergency Economic Powers Act (IEEPA) exceeded executive authority.
 This invalidates the sweeping tariff regime used to impose duties on goods from China, Canada, Mexico, the EU, and dozens of other countries under seven separate IEEPA-based executive orders issued in 2025.
 Note: tariffs imposed under other authorities (e.g., Section 301, Section 232) were not addressed by this ruling.